All Episodes

 What Graham said didn't cause a bank run, what Charles Schumer did say caused a bank run.

-Schumer shut off his mouth as he always does.
+Schumer shut off his mouth, as he always does.

-He released a statement to the press as he always does.
+He released a statement to the press, as he always does.

-He caused California's Indimac banks to fail.
+He caused California's IndyMac banks to fail.

-Bank was in some degree of trouble, but after Chuck Schumer mouthed off, the bank suffered an eleven day run, 1.3 billion dollars, billions with A.B.
-And when the bank failed, Charles Chuck H. Schumer did what Schumer always does, he tried to pass the buck.
+Bank was in some degree of trouble, but after Chuck Schumer mouthed off, the bank suffered an 11-day run, $1.3 billion, billions with AB.

 Did he cry fire in a crowded theater?